Russia-Ukraine War: What to know on Russia’s war in Ukraine

 Kyiv’s central train station remained crowded with people desperate to leave, and frequent shelling could be heard from the center of the capital city.

-U.S. Secretary of State Antony Blinken was in Moldova pledging America’s support to the small Western-leaning former Soviet republic.
-The country is coping with an influx of refugees from Ukraine and keeping an eye on Russia’s intensifying war with its neighbor.

-A third round of talks between Russia and Ukraine will take place Monday, according to Davyd Arakhamia, a member of the Ukrainian delegation.
-He gave no additional details.
+U.S. Secretary of State Antony Blinken is in Vilnius, Lithuania, as part of a lightning trip to three Baltic states increasingly on edge as they watch Russia press ahead with its invasion of Ukraine.
+He pledged NATO protection and American support.

-Blinken says the United States and its allies are having a “very active discussion” about banning the import of Russian oil and natural gas in the latest escalation of their sanctions efforts.
+Blinken said Sunday that the United States and its allies are having a “very active discussion” about banning the import of Russian oil and natural gas, while the New Zealand government plans to rush legislation that will allow it to impose economic sanctions against Russia.

-Previous meetings were held in Belarus and led to the failed cease-fire agreement to create humanitarian corridors for the evacuation of civilians from besieged cities.
+Turkish Foreign Minister Mevlut Cavusoglu said the foreign ministers of Russia and Ukraine will meet near the Turkish Mediterranean coastal city of Antalya this week.

+China’s foreign minister called Russia Beijing’s “most important strategic partner” and has continued to refuse to condemn the invasion of Ukraine.

+While most of the world shuns Putin, one of the few leaders keeping an open line of communication is French President Emmanuel Macron.However, Macron in an interview Monday on French news broadcaster LCI criticized “hypocritical” rhetoric and “cynicism” from Moscow about offering to open humanitarian corridors to Russia for Ukrainian civilians.
+“This is cynicism” that is “unbearable,” he said.

+Meanwhile, Russia lawyers snubbed a hearing at the United Nations’ top court into an effort by Kyiv to halt Moscow’s devastating invasion of Ukraine.

-Putin continued to blame the war on the Ukrainian leadership and slammed their resistance to the invasion.
-He said if they continued to resist, “They are calling into question the future of Ukrainian statehood.”
-His comments came as Zelenskyy made a “desperate plea” on Saturday to the U.S. Congressfor more planes as Russian forces continued to batter strategic locations.
+Putin continued to blame the war on the Ukrainian leadership, saying, “They are calling into question the future of Ukrainian statehood.”
+In a call with Turkish President Recep Tayyip Erdogan on Sunday, Putin said the invasion could be halted only “only if Kyiv ceases hostilities,” according to a Kremlin account.

-Meanwhile, Israel’s prime minister returned Sunday from a trip to Russia where he met Putin and discussed the war.

-Naftali Bennett flew to Moscow on Saturday, where he met the Russian leader for three hours.
-Bennett spoke to Zelenskyy after his meeting with Putin.

 THE HUMANITARIAN SITUATION

 The death toll of the conflict has been difficult to measure.
-The U.N. human rights office said at least 364 civilians have been confirmed killed since the Feb.
-24 invasion, but the true number is probably much higher.
+The U.N. human rights office said Monday it has confirmed the deaths of 406 civilians since the beginning of the Russian invasion.
+It said 801 wounded civilians have been confirmed as of midnight Sunday.
+The agency says it believes the real figures are considerably higher.

 The World Health Organization said it verified at least six attacks that have killed six health care workers and injured 11 others.

-Attacks on health care workers are a violation of international humanitarian law, WHO Director-General Tedros Adhanom Ghebreyesus said on Twitter.

-The U.N.
-World Food Program says millions of people inside Ukraine, a major global wheat supplier, will need food aid “immediately.”

-Ukrainian refugees continued to pour into neighboring countries, including Poland, Romania and Moldova.
-The number of people who have left since fighting began has now reached 1.5 million, according to U.N. refugee agency..
+Ukrainian refugees continue to pour into neighboring countries, including Poland, Romania and Moldova.
+The number of people who have left since fighting began has now reached 1.7 million, according to the U.N. refugee agency.
+Among the multitudes is a Ukrainian youth orchestra.

+Ukraine has rejected a Russian proposal for refugee evacuation routes to Russia and Belarus “unacceptable.”

 Follow the AP’s coverage of the war between Russia and Ukraine: https://apnews.com/hub/russia-ukraine